rust-lang/style-team/text/0000-customisability.md

 # Summary
 [summary]: #summary

-Customisation of Rustfmt should be allowed (via a `rustfmt.toml` file), but not encouraged.
+Customisation of Rustfmt should be allowed (via a `rustfmt.toml` file), but discouraged.

 # Details
 [details]: #details

 A formatter such as Rustfmt may be customised by the user.
-These customisations may be saved for a project using a cusomtisation file.
+These customisations may be saved for a project using a customisation file.
 For example, Rustfmt can be customised by either a `rustfmt.toml` or `.rustfmt.toml` in their project directory or any parent of that directory.
 Rustfmt will read options from the first toml file (scanning up the directory tree).
 If an option is not present in